Samantha Gordon: Book

 With the help of her neighbor, Gordon wrote a book, Sweet Feet: Samantha Gordon's Winning Season, about her football season and the experiences she had following the season, appearing on Conan and Fox and Friends to promote the book.

 Utah Girls Football League

 In 2015, the first known all-girls tackle football league in America, the Utah Girls Tackle Football League, was formed; Gordon was a founding member.
 As of 2019, the league has 446 girls, ranging from fourth grade to twelfth grade, on 24 teams; 35% of the girls are minorities.

 In June 2017, Gordon and her father joined with five other Utah Girls Tackle Football League players to sue three different school districts in the Salt Lake City area and force them to offer female American football as a varsity sport.
 The Title IX-based lawsuit was filed June 23.

-Soccer
+College soccer

-In 2021, Gordon began playing soccer as a defender for the Lions of Columbia University.
+From 2021 to 2024, Gordon attended Columbia University, where she played soccer as a defender for the Lions.

+Professional football career

+In 2025, Gordon returned to her native Salt Lake City and signed with the Salt Lake Wildcats, then an expansion team in the Women's Football Alliance.
+Gordon is a two-way player for the Wildcats, playing both running back and linebacker, and was brought onto the new venture by longtime personal friend Laura Goetz, who played quarterback for the team.